jklinges14/ML-and-Python-Data-Science-/README.md

 Then, over time, you can listen to the entire podcast series (start from the beginning).
 Want to subscribe to more podcasts?
 Here's a good listicle of suggestions, and another.

-OK!
-Take a break, come back refreshed.

-Play to learn
-Next, pick one or two of these IPython Notebooks and play along.

-Face Recognition on a subset of the Labeled Faces in the Wild Machine Learning from Disaster: Using Titanic data, "Demonstrates basic data munging, analysis, and visualization techniques.
+Face Recognition on a subset of the Labeled Faces in the WildMachine Learning from Disaster: Using Titanic data, "Demonstrates basic data munging, analysis, and visualization techniques.
 Shows examples of supervised machine learning techniques."
 Election Forecasting: A replication of the model Nate Silver used to make predictions about the 2012 US Presidential Election for the New York Times.
 An example Machine Learning notebook: "let's pretend we're working for a startup that just got funded to create a smartphone app that automatically identifies species of flowers from pictures taken on the smartphone.
 We've been tasked by our head of data science to create a demo machine learning model that takes four measurements from the flowers (sepal length, sepal width, petal length, and petal width) and identifies the species based on those measurements alone."
 ClickSecurity's "data hacking" series (thanks hummus!)